 Impairment losses recognized on other assets are presented in Notes 13 and 14.
-No impairment loss is recognized for property and equipment and investment properties (see Note 10 and 11).
+In 2020 and 2019, no impairment loss is recognized for property and equipment and investment properties (see Note 10 and 11).

 (f) Fair Value Measurement for Investment Properties